 The best paint brush for fine details will be relatively soft and taper to a point.
 I have a few brushes that I switch between when I’m painting fine detail, and they each have different jobs.

 TIP: In order to paint in very fine detail, make sure your paint is the right viscosity.
 Your paint should be on the runny side to achieve ultra fine lines.
 Learn how to alter the consistency of your paint with mediums, if you’re working with oils.
+Use a glazing medium when working with acrylics to reduce viscosity.

 Disclaimer: Fine Art Tutorials is a reader supported site.
 When you make purchases through links on this site, we may earn a small commission at no extra cost to you.